 - High-temperature liquid or gas filtration

 Filson: Your Premier Sintered Metal Filter Manufacturer

-Filson sintered metal filters mainly consist of metal powder filters, sintered mesh filters, sintered metal fiber felt filters, and replacement sintered filter cartridges for other brands.
+Filson sintered metal filters mainly consist of metal powder filters, sintered mesh filters, sintered metal fiber felt filters and replacement sintered filter cartridges for other brands.
 No matter for any OEM specifications, Filsoncan create exact dimension filter and high filtration efficiency sintered raw material here for you at a competitive price.

 Compare to other types of metal filter cartridges, Filson sintered filter cartridges have distinct advantages, such as quite strong, durable, reusable, and mesh are not broken easily.
-If you want to have a long time using and don’t want to replace a new one frequently, our sintered metal filters are your best choice.
+If you want to have a long time using it and don’t want to replace a new one frequently, our sintered metal filters are your best choice.

-Depending on your specific needs, we will design custom sintered metal filter elements for you, just please offer us below basic information: shape, applications, installation structure, flow rate, pressure drop, working pressure, working temp. and material, then our experienced engineers will offer you the proper solution for your reference and choose.
+Depending on your specific needs, we will design custom sintered metal filter elements for you, just please offer us below basic information: shape, applications, installation structure, flow rate, pressure drop, working pressure, working temp. and material, then our experienced engineers will offer you the proper solution for your reference and choice.